fox-it/dissect-docs/docs/source/supported-targets.rst

      - Description
      - API
    * - Colima
-     - Colima container format, which is a runtime for both linux and macOS.
+     - Colima container format, which is a runtime for both Linux and macOS.
      - :class:`here <dissect.target.plugins.child.colima.ColimaChildTargetPlugin>`
    * - Docker
-     - The Docker overlay2fs containers that available on the system.
+     - The Docker overlay2fs containers that are available on the system.
      - :class:`here <dissect.target.plugins.child.docker.DockerChildTargetPlugin>`
    * - ESXi
      - The VM inventory on ESXi machines.
      - :class:`here <dissect.target.plugins.child.esxi.ESXiChildTargetPlugin>`
-   * - Hyper-v
+   * - Hyper-V
      - The VM inventory on Hyper-V Windows hosts.
      - :class:`here <dissect.target.plugins.child.hyperv.HyperVChildTargetPlugin>`
    * - Lima
-     - Lima, Linux Machines, is a container / VM runtime that supports different container engines such as docker, podman, and kubernetes.
+     - Lima, Linux Machines, is a container / VM runtime that supports different container engines such as Docker, Podman, and Kubernetes.
      - :class:`here <dissect.target.plugins.child.lima.LimaChildTargetPlugin>`
    * - Parallels
      - The Parallels Desktop inventory, Parallels is a hypervisor for Mac computers.